oniony/TMSU/README.md

 Overview
 ========

-TMSU is a program that allows you to organise your files by associating them with tags.
-It provides a tool for managing these tags and a virtual filesystem to allow tag-based access to your files.
+TMSU is a tool for tagging your files.
+It provides a simple command-line utility for applying tags and a virtual filesystem to give you a tag-based view of your files from any other program.

-TMSU's virtual filesystem does not store your files: it merely provides an alternative, tag-based view of your files stored elsewhere in the filesystem.
-That way you have the freedom to choose the most suitable filesystem for storage whilst still benefiting from tag-based access.
+TMSU does not alter your files in any way: they remain unchanged on disk, or on the network, wherever your put them.
+TMSU maintains its own database and you simply gain an additional view, which you can mount where you like, based upon the tags you set up.

 Usage
 =====